allegroai/clearml-web/README.md

 ## Application Structure

 #### Business Logic module
-Contains Trains logic. api calls and trains objects (e.g tasks, models) and trains logic function (e.g isTaskHidden)
+Contains ClearML logic. api calls and ClearML objects (e.g tasks, models) as well as ClearML logic function (e.g isTaskHidden)

 #### Core module
 Contains only logic. no declarations. no dependency with any other module beside ngrx.